RifaatAA/NVIDIA-PROJECT/README.md

 # Superhero Charades

-Have you ever wanted to play Charades with someone but nobody has the time for your?
+Have you ever wanted to play Charades with someone but nobody has had the time for your?
 Well with this revolutionary code utilising the Jetson Nano, you can play a simple game of charades with your local conmputer.
 I guarantee that you will keep playing this exciting game until your computer stops functioning properly.

 I personally came up with this idea to help people with a lack of social skills, improve their confidence by using hand gestures to express themselves.